hyperledger/iroha/crates/iroha_cli/README.md

 | `wasm`    | Execute commands related to WASM                                                                                                            |
 | `help`    | Print the help message for `iroha` and/or the current subcommand other than `help` subcommand                                    |

-Refer to [Iroha Special Instructions](https://hyperledger.github.io/iroha-2-docs/guide/blockchain/instructions.html) for more information about Iroha instructions such as register, mint, grant, and so on.
+Refer to [Iroha Special Instructions](https://docs.iroha.tech/blockchain/instructions.html) for more information about Iroha instructions such as register, mint, grant, and so on.

-Check the [Bash guide in Iroha Tutorial](https://hyperledger.github.io/iroha-2-docs/guide/bash.html) for detailed instructions on working with Iroha Client CLI.
+Check the [getting started guide](https://docs.iroha.tech/get-started/operate-iroha-2-via-cli.html) for detailed instructions on working with Iroha Client CLI.

 ## Examples